 Step 1: Iron the Pants

 The first thing you should do is iron your pants to get out any wrinkles.
 Make sure that you pay close attention to the label to ensure that you use the right settings.
-It’s preferable to use an iron board, which is designed to withstand the heat of the iron.
+It’s preferable to use an ironing board, which is designed to withstand the heat of the iron.